Bullet holes and empty beaches: the bleak outlook for Tunisia's tourism

 But it wasn’t enough for other tour companies who are already taking more drastic action.

-Sweden’s Ving, part of Britain’s Thomas Cook Group, canceled all Tunisia departures out to October 20.
+Sweden’s Ving, part of Britain’s Thomas Cook Group, cancelled all Tunisia departures out to October 20.

-Detur, the tour operator in Sweden with the largest amount of passengers in Tunisia, and part of Dutch Detur International, has canceled all its departures to the country through July.
+Detur, the tour operator in Sweden with the largest amount of passengers in Tunisia, and part of Dutch Detur International, has cancelled all its departures to the country through July.

 “We hope to be able to resume travel in the autumn but a decision will be made later on,” Detur said in a statement.